MicrosoftDocs/biztalk-docs/biztalk/core/removeapp-command.md

 - **The application contains a send port group of which a send port in another application is a member.** You must unenlist the member send port before you can delete the application.
 For instructions, see [How to Unenlist a Send Port or Send Port Group](../core/how-to-unenlist-a-send-port-or-send-port-group.md).

 - **The application contains a send port that is referenced by a party.** You can delete the reference from the party or move the send port to a different application.
-For instructions on performing these tasks, see [How to View or Edit a Party](/previous-versions/) or [How to Move an Artifact to a Different Application](../core/how-to-move-an-artifact-to-a-different-application.md).
+For instructions on performing these tasks, see [View or Edit a Party](managing-parties.md) or [How to Move an Artifact to a Different Application](../core/how-to-move-an-artifact-to-a-different-application.md).

 - **The application is the default application.** If you want to delete it, you must first make another application the default.
 For instructions, see [How to Change the Default Application](../core/how-to-change-the-default-application.md).